 Summer holidays are generally packed with energy-consuming activities and therefore the food should be appropriately packed with goodness and fulfil those busy buzzy little bees’ energy consumption.

-Well, truthfully, no matter what, my children could have pasta for breakfast, pasta for lunch and pasta for dinner and why not some pasta in their desert too, this is how pasta would go down in my household.
-Very well and fairly fast! ?
+Well, truthfully, no matter what, my children could have pasta for breakfast, pasta for lunch and pasta for dinner and why not some pasta in their dessert too, this is how pasta would go down in my household.
+Very well and fairly fast!

-I really fancied a pasta too because I have been down with a cold recently and I really wanted some comfort food, so I made this beautiful refreshing and hearty comforting pasta dish, quick and perfect for any packed lunch, for a midweek dinner, a party, picnic as weather is still in our favour for a picnic -unfortunately we learned that this is not the case in some parts of the world.
-Really feel sorry to hear that some parts of the world are currently battered with floods, heavy winds and freak weather.
-Unfortunately, this seems to be a regular nowadays where this freak weather seems to be making an appearance.
-It is pretty sad but this how life seems to be going these days with more and ore of these kind of events alongside other sad ones too ;-(.
+I really fancied a pasta too because I have been down with a cold recently and I really wanted some comfort food, so I made this beautiful refreshing and hearty comforting pasta dish, quick and perfect for any packed lunch, for a midweek dinner, a party, picnic as the weather is still in our favour for a picnic -unfortunately, we learned that this is not the case in some parts of the world.

 Coming back now to this vegetables and kalamata olives linguini pasta dish, it is pretty colourful, energising, comforting, and fairly healthy too since it is packed with vegetables.
 So hey ho, here we go!

 In terms of pasta if you ever ask me I will always tell you that I do prefer linguini pasta because to me it is the most delicious pasta you can actually have, it tastes super good.

 how to serve this linguini pasta dish

 You can enjoy this beautiful dish hot or cold.